Home > Fiberglass Boats- Rot Repair in Glass Boats

 NOTE: We use drilled holes, but one of our web readers (thank you, Jeffrey Manosh) suggests slits cut with a circular saw across the deck, that is, side to side—beam to beam, which would allow more air through, easier application of the CPES™ and L & L™ Resin and better ventilation for cure time.
 The slits need not be all the way across and can be staggered.
 There would be enough deck left to supply good lateral support (most fore and aft support on boats is provided by the hull), and of course, the slits would be filled in with Fill-It™ Epoxy Filler when treatment of the core is completed.
 Another person, using Jeffrey’s slit method, discovered that blue painter’s tape works well as a temporary dam to keep the CPES in the slits while it absorbed into the core.
 He reports that the CPES did NOT dissolve the adhesive of the tape, as he thought it might.
 Thanks for another good suggestion.

 • Drying methods: a shop vac can help remove bulk water, flushing the cavity with acetone* will help carry away moisture, blown heat from a hair dryer or heat gun helps, or a utility light (one that creates heat) and finally, compressed air pumped in through holes is especially effective.
 Nothing dries wood as quickly as moving air.
-One of our customers used the shop vac and some attachments to help dry out the core, see an example of this in our customer projects section.
+One of our customers used the shop vac and some attachments to help dry out the core, see an example of this in our Rotten‘Zine article from our customer.

 *NOTE: ACETONE IS FLAMMABLE.
 Use caution if using both acetone and heat.